 Term

-This Agreement shall remain in force for a minimum period of ten years from the Effective Date (‘Term’) unless terminated earlier in accordance with Clause 9.
+This Agreement shall be co-extensive with the term of the JV Agreement (“Term”).

 Rental and Payment Terms

 As consideration for the lease of the Equipment, the Equipment Lessee shall pay an annual rent to the Equipment Lessor as specified in Schedule II of this Agreement.
-The Rent shall be paid in advance on or before the 7th day of January of each year (‘Rent’).
+The Rent shall be paid in advance on or before the [7th] day of January of each year (‘Rent’).
 Provided that the Rent for the period between the Effective Date and 31 December 2015 shall be [•] and such Rent shall be paid on or before [•].

-The Rent shall be paid by the Equipment Lessee by a cheque payable at par at [•] drawn in favor of the Equipment Lessor, or by way of electronic transfer/ SWIFT or in any other manner as may be specified in writing by the Equipment Lessor.
+The Rent shall be paid by the Equipment Lessee by way of electronic transfer/ SWIFT or in any other manner as may be specified in writing by the Equipment Lessor.

-If there is a default in the payment of Rent payable under this Agreement, the Equipment Lessee shall be liable to pay the Equipment Lessor a penalty for delayed payment on the amount payable on the due date calculated at the rate of 24% per annum (‘Default Amount’) from the due date until realised.
-The Parties agree that the aforementioned Default Amount is not penal and represents genuine loss to the Equipment Lessor on account of the delay in punctual payment of the Rent pursuant to this Agreement.

 The Equipment Lessee’s obligation to pay Rent under this Agreement is absolute, unconditional and irrevocable, regardless of the state, condition or use of the Equipment.